 Iva will take you through many stories of Baba Roga, the hideous old lady who made potions using little children as a main ingredient and how Baba Roga’s evilness was used on her all the time to keep her quiet when she was a child.
 Then there’s the snake witch and the infamous Black Queen.
 The Black Queen is said to have sold her soul to the devil, and ever since, she’s been wandering the underground with her ravens, guarding her cursed treasure.
 If you’re lucky, you’ll survive Iva’s trip to the mouth of this so called underground and how street art has transformed folklore into modern day times.

-So Many Other Cool Things.
 The walking tour had so many more other highlights that if I mentioned them all I’d be giving away all her trade secrets!
-But here is a quick mention of some other things Iva showed us:
+But here is a quick mention of some of the other Zagreb things to do which Iva showed us:

 - Best observation deck for star gazing.